ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Maximum Streams value, it MUST close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

+Note that, like QUIC stream IDs, WebTransport stream IDs cannot be skipped.
+Opening a stream with a given ID implicitly opens all streams of the same type and direction with lower stream IDs.
+For example, if the client's bidirectional stream limit is 3 and the server opens stream ID 15 (the fourth server-initiated bidirectional stream), this implicitly counts stream IDs 3, 7, 11, and 15 against the limit, which would violate the limit of 3.
+An endpoint that receives such a stream would close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR error.

 If an endpoint receives a WT_MAX_STREAMS capsule with a Maximum Streams value less than a previously received value, it MUST close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR session error.